apache/druid/extensions-contrib/grpc-query/README.md

 ## Usage

-See the `src/main/proto/query.proto` file in the `grpc-shaded` project for the request and response message formats.
+See the `src/main/proto/query.proto` file in the `grpc-query` project for the request and response message formats.
 The request message format closely follows the REST JSON message format.
 The response is optimized for gRPC: it contains an error (if the request fails), or the result schema and result data as a binary payload.
 You can query the gRPC endpoint